 One of the enterprise highs in the previous year has been the cause of essential workloads to cloud platforms.
-Since today’s market is flooded with vendors like Google Cloud Platform, Microsoft Azure, and Amazon Web Services, vying for the market share, only this is the starting of the coming new future.
-As per the Tuesday report from the research team of Palo Alto Networks Unit 42, even as the technology advances, still several enterprises are in doubt on cloud computing security threats, and which are responsible for which components of cloud data security.
+Since today’s market is flooded with vendors like Google Cloud Platform, Microsoft Azure, and Amazon Web Services, vying for market share, only this is the starting of the coming new future.
+As per the Tuesday report from the research team of Palo Alto Networks Unit 42, even as the technology advances, still several enterprises are in doubt about cloud computing security threats, and which are responsible for which components of cloud data security.

 The shared responsibility infrastructure of Cybersecurity briefs that the service vendors are responsible for securing the architecture that creates the backbone of all associated services.
 These services are the ones that are offered on the cloud to the customers.
 On the other hand, clients are also having equal responsibility for protecting their sensitive information, which is stored on the cloud.
 Activities like monitoring risky configurations, suspicious network traffic, anomalous user activities, and hosting vulnerabilities, come under the duty of CSP’s clients.
-There have been several high-profile online cloud leakage incidences that occurred in 2018 that had included public online platforms.
+There have been several high-profile online cloud leakage incidents that occurred in 2018 that included public online platforms.
 In the next section, we are to list key cloud computing security threats in a business on which major attention is needed to experience the best use of cloud technology.

 Cloud Computing Security Threats Whose Preventive Measures Are Essentially Needed

 - Tenant Compromise Incidents Will Grow – Different researches state that there are around 29% of companies have potential online account compromises.
 Cloud computing security threats involve increasing incidences of credential compromises, forcing businesses to enforce strong governance and foolproof Cybersecurity standards.
-The year 2019 compulsorily demands the implementation of a strict monitoring system in every business.
+The year 2019 compulsorily demands implementing a strict monitoring system in every business.
 It is required to address and react to suspicious user operations.

-- Vulnerability Management Will Continue – Enterprises that have shifted their workloads on the public network are at the upper edge over their traditional peers when it is about vulnerability management.
+- Vulnerability Management Will Continue – Enterprises that have shifted their workloads on the public network are at the upper edge over their traditional peers when it is to vulnerability management.
 Hosting business workloads online permits them to use infrastructure 24*7 with automatic updates done by service vendors.

 - Advanced Analytics for Better Data Security – Several companies have been working with numerous cloud security applications like DLP products, security information, and event management (SIEMs) antivirus apps that generate humongous data.
-To achieve an internal edge, companies need to have advanced analytics software that could process information from several sources and flag attacks to confidential records.
-The increase in adoption of new technologies like UEBA (User and Entity Behavior Analytics) will give delegate power to firms.
+To achieve an internal edge, companies need to have advanced analytics software that could process information from several sources and flag attacks on confidential records.
+The increase in the adoption of new technologies like UEBA (User and Entity Behavior Analytics) will give delegate power to firms.
 This helps in establishing stricter control over their IT architecture, even before the occurrence of cloud security threats.

 - Internal Security Breaches In Cloud Computing – With the moving of data on the cloud platforms, information breaches remain a big concern primarily for enterprises.
 It is so because there are chances of data misuse by business employees or, the occurrence of cloud security threats caused due to human mistakes.
 The year 2019 might be the year of internal Cyber attacks because data breach statistics clearly show that creating the most robust or automated solution can prove itself useless if trustworthy employees pose a bigger attack than professional attackers.

-Fight With Cyber Security Threats 2019 By Using CloudCodes
+Fight With Cyber Security Threats By Using CloudCodes